christian-reichart/svg-chameleon/README.md

 </symbol>
 ```

-You can now just set these variables in your CSS and it will affect the SVG, even though it is in the shadow-DOM (because it's implemented via ```<use>```).
+You can now just set these variables in your CSS and it will affect the SVG, even though it is in the shadow-DOM.
-Just set these variables globally (if you want to affect all SVGs) or scoped (on a wrapper class for example) if you want to affect only certain SVGs.
+Just set these variables globally or scoped for specific SVGs.

 ```css
 .circle-wrapper {